 Todd Pope has spent more than 25 years working in key leadership positions within the medical device industry, at both privately held and multi-national companies.
 His knowledge and deep understanding of the industry, technology, products, market and history contribute to his passion for managing emerging start-ups with disruptive technologies and the potential to drastically improve the current standard of care.
 Time Magazine named him one of the “50 most influential people in healthcare 2018.”

-Todd is the president and CEO of TransEnterix Surgical, a company devoted to pioneering the use of robotics to improve minimally invasive surgery.
-Previously he served as worldwide president of Cordis, a multi-billion-dollar division within Johnson & Johnson’s medical device business.
+Prior to joining Lumagenics, Todd was the president and CEO of TransEnterix Surgical, a company devoted to pioneering the use of robotics to improve minimally invasive surgery.
+He also previously served as worldwide president of Cordis, a multi-billion-dollar division within Johnson & Johnson’s medical device business.

 Todd received his bachelor’s degree from University of North Carolina at Chapel Hill, and currently serves on the University’s Kenan-Flagler Board of Visitors, and Educational Foundation Executive Board (Chairman 2017-2019).